Complete Guide to the MoSCoW Method: A Simple Product Feature Prioritization Framework

 • Necessary to eliminate dependencies for other important features

-If you’re using a scoring model like the one we mentioned above, must-have features should be high-value to both the business and the users.
-Performance improvements and major bug fixes often fall into this category.
+If you’re evaluating with the three questions we mentioned above, must-have features should be high-value to both the business and the users.
+Focus on user-facing functionality that directly serves your users.
+Major bug fixes in your app’s logic often fall into this category.

 “Should have” features